boffyd/AzureMLOptimisation/README.md

 **Solution**
-The best performing model was the AutoML LightGBM classifier with an accuracy of 0.91142
+The best performing model was the AutoML Voting Ensemble classifier with an accuracy of 0.9170

 ## Scikit-learn Pipeline
 **Pipeline Architecture**